Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Apply raster rendering rule/README.md

 ## How to use the sample

-Run the sample and use the drop-down menu at the top to select a rendering rule.
+Open the sample and use the picker to select a rendering rule.

 ## How it works

 1. Create an `ImageServiceRaster` using a URL to an online image service.
-2. After loading the raster, use `imageServiceRaster.getServiceInfo().getRenderingRuleInfos()` to get a list of `RenderingRuleInfo` supported by the service.
+2. After loading the raster, get its `serviceInfo` to get a list of `RenderingRuleInfo` supported by the service.
 3. Choose a rendering rule info to apply and use it to create a `RenderingRule`.
-4. Create a new `ImageServiceRaster` using the same URL.
+4. Create a new `ImageServiceRaster` using the same image service URL.
-5. Apply the rendering rule to the new raster using `imageServiceRaster.setRenderingRule(renderingRuleInfo)`.
+5. Apply the rendering rule to the new raster.
 6. Create a `RasterLayer` from the raster for display.

 ## Relevant API